norton287/Gigabyte-Z370-HD3P/README.md

 # Gigabyte-Z370-HD3P
 SSDT for USBInjectAll and Clover Config.plist I am using for Gigabyte **Z370 HD3P** with an **I7-8700K** CPU.
-I am currently running the **F10** bios with no problems with macOS 10.15.1 Beta 2 installed.
+I am currently running the **F10** bios with no problems with macOS 10.15.1 Developer Beta 3 installed.
 Sleep/Wake works well and I have Power Nap running as well.

 **To upgrade to macOS 10.4.4 with IGPU running in headless with a discrete GPU as your main driver, you need to delete the device entry in your config.plist and remove the Platform ID.
 Also, you want to check Inject Intel as well.**